 Nominations and Elections - Elections are held annually and the normal term of office is three years.
 To stand for election the member's nomination must meet the requirements stipulated in the Rules of Interior Savings Credit Union.
 These rules were amended in 2012 to allow for the Board of Directors to identify candidates that fulfill specific skill gaps identified on the Board.
 Beginning with the 2012 election as the starting point, the maximum number of successive terms a director can be elected to is 4 terms.
 Directors are elected by electronic or mail ballot.
-Two positions were open in the Thompson/South Okanagan voting region.
-Ken Christian and Daphane Nelson were both re-elected for 3-year terms (2019-2022).
-Two positions were open in the Central/Northern Okanagan voting region.
-Don Grant and Caroline Grover were both re-elected to 3-year terms (2019-2022).
+Of the four positions open for election in 2020, Liza Curran, Elmer Epp and Aniela Florczynski were all re-elected for 3-year (2020-2023) terms and Rob Shirra was newly elected to the Board for a 3-year term (2020-2023.